3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ![volumedata XML structure](images/element_volumedata.png)

 The \<volumedata> element references the volumetric data given by \<volumetricstack>-elements and defines how their various channels are mapped to specific properties within the interior volume of the enclosing mesh.

-Any property defined in the volumedata element is clipped by a specific clipping geometry.

-The basic clipping geometry is defined by the surface of the enclosing \<mesh> element.
-This implicitly takes into account geometry defined by e.g. the beamlattices specification.

-If \<boundary> exists, the printable geometry is defined by the intersection of basic clipping geometry and the interior of the levelset.
-Otherwise printable geometry equals the basic clipping geometry.

-- Boundary element (if exists) needs to be clipped by surface geometry of enclosing mesh.
-This defines the clipping geometry for all other elements within the volumedata element
-The surface of the enclosing \<mesh object> determines the boundary geometry that acts as a trimming surface for any volumetric data defined therein.
-Any data outside the mesh's bounds MUST be ignored.
 Volumedata MUST only be used in a mesh of object type "model" or "solidsupport".
+This ensures that the \<mesh> defines a volume.

 The volumedata element can contain up to one \<boundary> child element, up to one \<composite> child element, up to one \<color> element, and an arbitray number of \<property> elements.

+The child elements modify the enclosing \<mesh> in two fundamentally different ways:
+1. the child \<boundary> element (if it exists) determines the geometry of the \<mesh object>.
+2. the other child elements modify color, material compostion and other arbitrary properties of the \<mesh object>.

+We need to define the clipping surface of a mesh with a \<volumedata> element.
+The clipping surface is defined as follows:
+1. If no <\boundary> element exists, the clipping surface is defined by the surface of the enclosing \<mesh> element.
+This implicitly takes into account any geometry defined by e.g. the beamlattices specification.
+2. If the <\boundary> element exists, the clipping surface is defined by the intersection of the geometrty from 1. and the interior of the levelset-channel used in the \<boundary> element.

+This clipping surface acts as a trimming surface for any volumetric data defined therein.
+Any data outside the clipping surface MUST be ignored.

-Volumetric content is always clipped to the surface of the mesh that embedds it.
-If a property (color or properties) defined at the surface of an object conflicts with the property within the object defined by this extension, a surface layer should be defined with a thickness as small as possible to achieve the surface property on the outside of the object.
+Volumetric content is always clipped to the clipping surface of the mesh that embedds it.
+If a property (color, composite or properties) defined at the surface of an object conflicts with the property within the object defined by this extension, a surface layer should be defined with a thickness as small as possible to achieve the surface property on the outside of the object.
 Outside of this thin surface region, the volumetric property should be applied everywhere within the object.

-The properties at surface regions that are not explicitly specified are given by the volumetric properties.
+The properties at surface regions that are not explicitly specified are instead given by the volumetric properties.

 ## 4.2.1 Boundary element